Stylback/home-server/README.md

 - Any image used is my own and are subject to All Rights Reserved.
 - Everything else in this project is licensed under the terms of the [MIT license](https://mit-license.org/).

-## TO-DO
+## To-Do

-This section contains my TO-DO list.
+This section contains my To-Do list.

 <details><summary>Click to expand</summary>
 <p>